 Water Filters & Iron

 Many homeowners with wells have experienced high iron water, which is a frustrating problem.
-The water leaves ugly stains on your appliances, is discolored, and is a breeding ground for nasty iron bacteria.
+One of the questions they often ask is what is the best iron water filter.
+The water leaves ugly stains on your appliances, is discoloured, and is a breeding ground for nasty iron bacteria.
 Water treatment experts agree that iron is one of the most common issues that they are often called out to fix.

 Many homeowners have already installed a standard water filter/water softener, so how come iron remains a significant issue?

 Most people who use well water want a one-size-fits-all solution, which is very unrealistic.
 First and foremost, the quality of water is different from that of your neighbour.
 Thus a basic water filter won’t be a feasible solution for everybody.
 Here’s why.

 Why should you remove iron in the first place?

 Iron isn’t bad for your health.
 In fact, many people suffer from iron deficiency.
 However, the iron found in well waters presents several issues.